 02/08/2019 - On Feb.
 5, Secretary-Treasurer Elizabeth “Liz” Powell was honored by the World Peace Prize Awarding Council (WPPAC) as a “Roving Ambassador for Peace,” and awarded the World Peace Prize for Labor Leadership, alongside Ester Lopez, International Secretary-Treasurer, UFCW.

-01/15/2017 - On Jan.
-16, the APWU will join the country to honor Dr. Martin Luther King Jr., a dedicated champion for the civil rights and labor movements.
-Dr. King’s actions still resonate in the hearts of labor and civil rights activists today.
+01/21/2019 - The APWU joins the country today in honoring Dr. Martin Luther King Jr., a dedicated champion for the civil rights and labor movements.
+Dr. King’s actions still resonate in the hearts of labor and civil rights activists.

 07/27/2018 - (This article first appeared in the July-August 2018 issue of The American Postal Worker magazine)